No. Currently, CDN does not support billing by the number of requests.

 CDN is billed on a postpaid basis.
 The charge for total consumption generated on the current day is billed and deducted on the next day.

 If your monthly CDN service fees exceed or are expected to exceed USD 20,000, you may be eligible for a more flexible and cost-effective monthly billing plan.
 For more information, please submit a ticket to contact sales.

 Bill-by-Bandwidth is a billing method based on peak bandwidth use.

 Monthly 95th Percentile: there are 288 CDN bandwidth statistical points per day.
 Starting from the 1st day of the current month, all statistical points of valid days (when bandwidth is actually consumed) are sorted in order.
-The top 5% points are removed, and the remaining highest value is the billable bandwidth.
-The fee is then calculated based on the listing price and settlement method.
+The top 5% statistical points are removed, and the remaining highest value is the billable bandwidth.
+The fee is then calculated based on the listing price and settlement mode.

 Suppose a customer's billing officially started on January 1 and the contracted price is P USD/Mbps/month.

 Suppose there are 14 valid days in January, and the billable bandwidth for all 14 valid days has 14 * 288 statistical points.
 The highest 5% statistical points are removed so that Max95 is the highest point in the remaining statistical points, which is the billable bandwidth.
 The fee for January is: Max95 * P * 14 / 31.